Uraga, Kanagawa

 Uraga (浦賀) is a subdivision of the city of Yokosuka, Kanagawa Prefecture, Japan.
-It is located on the south eastern side of the Miura Peninsula, at the northern end of the Uraga Channel, at the entrance of Tokyo Bay.
+It is located on the eastern side of the Miura Peninsula, at the northern end of the Uraga Channel, at the entrance of Tokyo Bay.

 History

 With the establishment of the Tokugawa shogunate based in Edo at the start of the 17th century, the small village of Uraga developed rapidly due to its sheltered harbor and strategic location at the entrance of Edo Bay.
 The area was tenryō territory under direct control of the shogunate, and the increase in maritime traffic led to the development of merchant and trading firms in the area.
 In 1720, the shogunate established the post of Uraga bugyō, whose responsibility was to police traffic and to organize coastal defenses, and the entrances to the harbor were fortified with cannon against possible incursions by foreign ships in violation of Japan’s national isolation policy.

 Still, in 1812, the British whaler Saracen stopped at Uraga and took on water, food, and firewood.

 In 1846, Captain James Biddle of the United States Navy anchored two warships, USS Columbus and USS Vincennes in Uraga Channel.
 This was a first step in what turned out to be an unsuccessful effort to an open trading relationship between Japan and the United States.